prisca-sp/sc1015/README.md

 This is useful as it can offer developers or investors of video games insights as to what genre can potentially rise in the future.

 # 3. Data Preparation and Cleaning
+Variables that were not very useful and null columns were removed.
+To make analysis easier later on, we changed the value type of variables to floats and integers accordingly.
+As many games were classified under multiple genres, we created a column for each genre through one-hot encoding.

 # 4. Exploratory Data Analysis(EDA)
+Through the use of different graphs such as jointplot, bar graphs, pie charts, word clouds , heatmaps and line charts, there were a few main observations.
+'Adventure' was the genre with the largest proportion of popular games.
+While the average ratings of most genres fluctuated between 3.0 to 4.0 over the years, 'Visual Novel' maintained its position as highest rating, while MOBA reflected an anomaly of a 2.0 rating.

+'Interested', 'Playing', 'Review count' showed higher correlation, so we shall place more focus on these variables.
+To understand more about the words that appeared in the word cloud on Reviews, we will be utilising TF-IDF.

 # 5. Natural Language Processing(NLP) using TF-IDF and sentient analysis